configdotsys/math-to-model-to-metal/f1_pid_msd_notebook.md

-# Discrete-Time PID Control of a Mass–Spring–Damper System with Embedded Implementation
+# End-to-End Control Across Abstraction Layers in a Mass–Spring–Damper System

 This document is a structured presentation of project notes, experiments, and observations recorded during a self-directed engineering effort and later organized for clarity and reference.

 ## Project Context